-Bissell completed her Harvard program in six years - during that time, her first marriage ended, and she met Dr. Montgomery Bissell over a centrifuge.
-The couple married in Boston, then moved to Berkeley in 1970, when Mina Bissell was awarded an American Cancer Society postdoctoral fellowship at UC Berkeley in the Molecular Biology Department, and her husband began a distinguished career at UC San Francisco, where he is now Chief of Gastroenterology in the Department of Medicine.
+Bissell completed her Harvard program in six years.

+During that time, her first marriage ended, and she met Dr. Montgomery Bissell over a centrifuge.
+The couple married in Boston, then moved to Berkeley in 1970, when Mina Bissell was awarded an American Cancer Society postdoctoral fellowship at UC Berkeley in the Molecular Biology Department, and her husband began a distinguished career at UC San Francisco, where he is now chief of gastroenterology in the Department of Medicine.
 Their son, Ahrash, was born a few years later.

-In the late '70s, Bissell happened to attend a talk given by Dr. Beatrice Mintz of the Fox Chase Cancer Center, who had done an extraordinary experiment, transplanting stem cells from a tumor into an embryonic mouse.
+In the late '70s, Bissell happened to attend a talk given by Dr. Beatrice Mintz of the Fox Chase Cancer Center, who had done an extraordinary experiment: transplanting stem cells from a tumor into an embryonic mouse.

 Mintz was able to show that even though the tumor cells' genetic code integrated into the mouse's genes, the resulting baby mouse was normal with no tumors.
 "The tumor stem cell had become stably normalized by integration into the normal microenvironment of the developing embryo," Mintz wrote.
 In other words, even stem cells from a tumor could give rise to normal tissue, if kept in check by the environment.

 The lecture changed Bissell's outlook.
 "I just was floored with how exciting this was," Bissell remembers.
-Mintz herself recalls: "Mina has told me that she was electrified at hearing about this work."
+Mintz herself says: "Mina has told me that she was electrified at hearing about this work."

-But Mintz and others had concluded that the tumor-derived mouse had to have no mutations, because it appeared normal.
+Mintz and others had concluded that the tumor-derived mouse had to have no mutations, because it appeared normal.
 "At that time, everybody was discovering exciting oncogenic mutations, and they assumed that once genes get mutated they have to give rise to cancer," Bissell recalls.
 But she set out to prove an entirely different hypothesis: that normal-looking tissues could indeed have tumorous mutations that are suppressed by the cell's environment.

 Once Bissell had her own lab, she explored this idea with her postdoctoral fellow, David Dolberg.
 They used the Rous sarcoma virus, which contains a cancer gene, to infect chicken cells in a Petri dish.
 When the virus was injected into a chicken's wing, it would cause a tumor.
 Yet if the virus was injected into chicken embryos, no tumors.
 If the embryo was disassociated and put into a dish, the cells became cancerous again.
-"The virus causes that ugly tumor in the chicken; in the embryo it doesn't," says Bissell.
-"So this meant that context - the microenvironment, which is what is outside the cell - determines even when a potent oncogene can cause cancer."